andreondra/use/docs/dev_manual.rst

         }
     });

 :class:`DataInterface` offers also two methods.
-First method :func:`DataInterface::read(uint32_t address, uint32_t & buffer)` is used by other component to read something at specified address from your component.
+First method :func:`DataInterface::read` is used by other component to read something at specified address from your component.
 You either write value you want to respond with to the ``buffer`` parameter and return ``true`` or do not write anything and return false (when your component do not respond to that particular address).
-Second method :func:`DataInterface::write(uint32_t address, uint32_t data)` is used to write something to your component.
+Second method :func:`DataInterface::write` is used to write something to your component.
 If your component is mapped to the address specified, you can take the value in `data` and do whatever with it, if your component is not mapped, do not do anything.